rizkynurs/ansible/README.md

 ## How to run ansible script

 - Change `inventory` in ansible.cfg with your environment
-- Add hosts for run the playbook
+- Add hosts for run the playbook in `hosts` section
 example:
 ```
 [vermin]